evansuslovich/MusicVisualization/README.md

 Notes:
 1. beatDetection.py: Focused on getting the BPM of a song using digital signal processing processes.
-2. pitchDetectionAlgorithm.py: Later project, realized it's a lot bigger of a project than I orignally thought so I'm going to stick with just finding BPM.
+2. pitchDetectionAlgorithm.py: Later project, realized it's a lot bigger of a project than I originally thought so I'm going to stick with just finding BPM.
 3. plotWaveAudioFile.py: Plots a .wav audio file, beatDetection.py can graph using matplotlib.